iub-cse-shq/HTML-CSS-Resume/README.md

   - You may take inspiration from [csszengarden.com](http://csszengarden.com/) to see what's possible with CSS

 Work & submit in a branch names **css**

 ---

-### Task 3 / Assignment 3 (Lecture 5 - Responsive Design)
-##### Make your resume site responsive using media queries

-* Use media queries to make your site responsive for mobile devices
-* Test and debug using Chrome Developer Tools

-Work & submit in a branch named **responsive**

----